ds4dm/ecole/docs/using-environments.rst

 .. warning::

-   Depending on the nature of the environment, some user given parameters can be overriden or ignored (*e.g.* branching parameters in the :py:class:`~ecole.environment.Branching` environment).
+   Depending on the nature of the environment, some user given parameters can be overriden or ignored (*e.g.*, branching parameters in the :py:class:`~ecole.environment.Branching` environment).
-   It is the responsability of the user to understand the envrionment they are using.
+   It is the responsability of the user to understand the environment they are using.

 .. note::

-   For out-out-the-box strategies on presolving, heurisitcs, and cutting planes, consider using the dedicated
+   For out-out-the-box strategies on presolving, heuristics, and cutting planes, consider using the dedicated
    `SCIP methods <https://scip.zib.de/doc/html/group__ParameterMethods.php>`_
    (``SCIPsetHeuristics`` *etc.*).

-:ref:`Observation functions <use-observation-functions>` and :ref:`reward functions <use-observation-functions>` are more advanced environment parameters dicsussed later on.
+:ref:`Observation functions <use-observation-functions>` and :ref:`reward functions <use-observation-functions>` are more advanced environment parameters, which we will discuss later on.

 .. _reseting-environments:

 Reseting environments
 ---------------------
-The episode in the inner ``while`` starts with a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset` to bring the environment to a new initial state.
+Each episode in the inner ``while`` starts with a call to :py:meth:`~ecole.environment.EnvironmentComposer.reset` in order to bring the environment into a new initial state.
-The problem instance is given to parametrize the episode: it is that combinatorial optimization problem that will be solved by the `SCIP <https://scip.zib.de/>`_ solver during the next episode.
+The method is parameterized with a problem instance file: the combinatorial optimization problem that will be loaded and solved by the `SCIP <https://scip.zib.de/>`_ solver during the episode.

-* The ``observation`` is for the user to decide what the next action will be (typically using a machine learning algorithm).
+* The ``observation`` consists in relevant information extracted from the solver, for the user to decide what the next action will be (typically using a machine learning algorithm).
-* An ``action_set`` is sometimes given to further reduce the set of candidate actions to deal with highly dynamic actions sets.
+* The ``action_set``, if present, describes the set of candidate actions which are valid for the next transition.
+This allows us to deal with highly dynamic actions sets in a simple way.
-  It is valid for the next transition only.
-  For instance in :py:class:`~ecole.environment.Branching` the set of variable the algorithm can branch on changes at very node (*i.e.* state).
+  For instance, in the :py:class:`~ecole.environment.Branching` environment the set of candidate variables for branching depends on the value of the current LP solution, which changes at every iteration of the algorithm.
-  Therefore the user needs to be constantly given the set of fractional variables.
-* A ``reward_offset`` is given even though no action has been taken.
-  It has not purpose for learning algorithms, rather it is meant for evaluating the complete solving procedure.
-  When a reward is designed so that its cumulative sum match a metric, such as solving time or number of LP iterations, then it is useful to be able to include the computation done during :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which are returned in ``reward_offset``.
+* The ``reward_offset`` accounts for any computation happening in :py:meth:`~ecole.environment.EnvironmentComposer.reset` when generating the initial state.
+  It has no effect on the control problem, and is only given for convenience when the cumulative reward of an episode is supposed to match a meaningful combinatorial optimization metric, such as the cumulated running time, the number of nodes, the number of LP iterations etc. For example, in :py:class:`~ecole.environment.Branching` a substantial computational effort can be spent in :py:meth:`~ecole.environment.EnvironmentComposer.reset`, which includes the presolving operation of the solver.
+That initial reward is not the result of an action though, and therefore has no purpose for learning algorithms.
-* The boolean flag ``done`` indicates wether the state is terminal.
+* The boolean flag ``done`` indicates whether the environment immediately reached a terminal state.
-  This can hapen in :py:class:`~ecole.environment.Branching` where the problem instance can be resolved though presolving only (never reaching branch-and-bound).
+  This can happen in :py:class:`~ecole.environment.Branching`, where the problem instance can be resolved though presolving only (never actually starting the branch-and-bound algorithm).

 See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.reset`.